opendatatrentino/odt-commons/docs/README.md

 * immutability
 * multilingual strings such as `LocalizedString` and `Dict`
 * validation
+* time representation

 ### Maven

-Odt Commons is available on Maven Central.
+Tod Commons is available on Maven Central.
 To use it, put this in the dependencies section of your _pom.xml_:

 ```
     <dependency>
         <groupId>eu.trentorise.opendata</groupId>
-        <artifactId>odt-commons</artifactId>
+        <artifactId>tod-commons</artifactId>
         <version>#{version}</version>
     </dependency>
 ```